carbon14bond/Konza_synoptic-fungi/README.md

 This pipeline is composed of two main components:
 1) Bioinformatics / processing of amplicon sequences to prouce ASVs following the DADA2 pipeline.
 2) Analysis of fungal communities with environmental data.
-We also include code for generating maps and calculating some environmental parameters from previously publisshed environmental datasets.
+We also include code for generating maps and calculating some environmental parameters from previously published environmental datasets.

 ### DATA AVAILABILITY.
 Links to each dataset are provided below.